Andrew20371160/ML_Math_Foundations/probability_and_statistics/updates.md

 7/8/2024 update :
 1-added bayes rule

-2-added something called prob_tree I built it and tested you can see the testing code in the main function I have to say I don't understand how it works
+2-added something called prob_tree I built it and tested you can see the testing code in the main function.
-  It works and I understand the engineering or code behind it but I don't understand the mathematical concept of it for ex : it insert and event and it's complement in the left and then the right child (it's a binary tree) it only inserts events at leafs thoguh anyway there are no memory leaks in it you just initialize it using a constructor via defining the sample space then an  array of sets and pass the size of that array and you can insert nodes into it using insert you can't delete a node but anyway the destructors work and there are no memory leaks you don't have to give much care about it but thought maybe someone could help me in finding an application of such data structure btw the array of sets are inserted sorted by their probability of occurrance in decending order
+I have to say I don't understand how it works It works, I understand the engineering or code behind it ,but I don't understand the mathematical concept of it for ex : it inserts and event and it's complement in the left and then the right child (it's a binary tree) .
+It only inserts events at leafs though. anyway there are no memory leaks in it you just initialize it using a constructor via defining the sample space then an array of sets and pass the size of that array and you can insert nodes into it using insert you can't delete a node but anyway the destructors work and there are no memory leaks you don't have to give much care about it but thought maybe someone could help me in finding an application of such data structure btw the array of sets when inserted they are first sorted by their probability of occurrence in decending order and then they are inserted into the tree

 3-let me know if you have any suggestions